 - Event details

-- Description (what they'll learn, why they should sign up)
+- Description (what they'll learn and why they should sign up)

-After you send the first email (about a month before the event), it's a good idea to send a reminder email or two to those who haven't registered.
+After you send the first email (ideally a month before the event), it's a good idea to send a reminder email or two to those who haven't registered yet.

 4. Social Advertising

 By now, you have your webinar details set, a landing page is live and you have started telling people about it.
 The next step is to run targeted social media ads to website visitors and other custom audiences.
 LinkedIn and Facebook are two good places to start social ad campaigns for a webinar.